 - 15.1.1 In all hospitals undertaking major vascular anaesthesia a vascular anaesthetist should be appointed clinical lead (see glossary) to manage service delivery.
 This should be recognised in their job plan, and they should be involved in multidisciplinary service planning and governance within the unit. - 15.1.2 Anaesthesia for all patients undergoing major vascular surgery should be provided by or directly supervised by an anaesthetist suitably qualified, trained and experienced in vascular anaesthesia.
-This will usually be a consultant vascular anaesthetist, who has overall responsibility for the patient's care.
-Under certain circumstances, this could be an SAS doctor who is practising regularly in this subspecialist area under the provisions of the RCoA's guidance on the supervision of SAS doctors. - 15.1.3 It is recognised that staff involved in providing care for out-of-hours vascular emergencies may differ from those involved in routine daytime care.
+This will be a consultant or other autonomously practicing vascular anaesthetist, who has overall responsibility for the patient's care. - 15.1.3 It is recognised that staff involved in providing care for out-of-hours vascular emergencies may differ from those involved in routine daytime care.
 It is essential that all staff who might potentially be involved in perioperative care of the emergency vascular surgical patient are trained and competent in the aspects of care for which they are responsible.
 There should be provision for such staff to attend and assist in the daytime care of routine major vascular cases to update their skills and knowledge, with appropriate recognition in their respective job plans. - 15.1.4 Where possible, urgent and emergency vascular cases should be performed on daytime theatre lists by appropriately trained staff.
-There is evidence that the outcome after lower limb amputation is better when surgery is undertaken within normal working hours. - 15.1.6 Departments might occasionally need to consider allocating two consultants to work together to provide direct clinical care to patients undergoing major vascular procedures.
-Examples might include the exploration of infected aortic stent grafts or open thoraco-abdominal aneurysm repair. - 15.1.7 The preoperative assessment and decisions regarding the risks of vascular surgery are often complex and time consuming, and require detailed discussions with the patient and other colleagues.
+There is evidence that the outcome after lower limb amoutation is better when surgery is undertaken within normal working hours. - 15.1.6 Departments might occasionally need to consider allocating two consultants or other autonomously practicing anaesthetists to work together to provide direct clinical care to patients undergoing major vascular procedures.
+Examples might include the exploration of infected aortic stent grafts or open thoraco-abdominal aneurysm repair.

+- 15.1.7 The preoperative assessment and decisions regarding the risks of vascular surgery are often complex and time consuming and require detailed discussions with the patient and other colleagues.
 Patients undergoing major vascular surgery should ideally be assessed by a vascular anaesthetist.

-Regular sessional time and programmed activities should be made available for anaesthetists to fulfil these requirements.

-- 15.1.10 Staff with skills including expertise in spinal cord protection, monitoring of anticoagulation, visceral perfusion and one-lung ventilation should be available in specialist units. - 15.4.2 In order to maintain the necessary knowledge and skills, vascular anaesthetists should have a regular commitment to the specialty, and adequate time must be made for them to participate in relevant multidisciplinary meetings and continuing professional development (CPD) activities.
+Regular sessional time and programmed activities should be made available for anaesthetists to fulfil these requirements. - 15.1.10 Staff with skills including expertise in spinal cord protection, monitoring of anticoagulation, visceral perfusion and one-lung ventilation should be available in specialist units. - 15.4.2 In order to maintain the necessary knowledge and skills, vascular anaesthetists should have a regular commitment to the specialty, and adequate time must be made for them to participate in relevant multidisciplinary meetings and continuing professional development (CPD) activities.
 This should include the facility and resources to visit other centres of excellence in order to exchange ideas and develop new skills where appropriate. - 15.4.3 Vascular anaesthetists should have the appropriate skills and knowledge regarding invasive cardiovascular monitoring, cardioactive or vasoactive drugs, strategies for perioperative organ protection (renal, myocardial and cerebral), the management of major haemorrhage, and the maintenance of normothermia. - 15.4.4 Some anaesthetists may have responsibility for management of major vascular surgical cases on an occasional or out-of-hours basis.
 Departments of anaesthesia should ensure that opportunities are made available for these anaesthetists to maintain appropriate skills and knowledge.
-Notwithstanding this, all anaesthetists must recognise and work within the limits of their professional competence. - 15.5.1 Departments should ensure that vascular anaesthetists and support staff are available to provide a year round service.
+Notwithstanding this, all anaesthetists must recognise and work within the limits of their professional competence. - 15.5.1 Departments should ensure that vascular anaesthetists and support staff are available to provide a year-round service.
 This should include prospective cover for sickness and planned leave.

-5.3.1.3 There are locally agreed guidelines for the assessment, risk stratification, medical optimisation and referral of high risk vascular patients.
+5.3.1.3 There are locally agreed guidelines for the assessment, risk stratification, medical optimisation and referral of vascular patients.